Emurasoft/emurasoft.github.io/en/dlg/customize/markers/index.md

 ## Reset button

-Reset the settings to default.
+Resets the settings to default.